gradio-app/gradio/guides/06_integrating-other-frameworks/01_using-hugging-face-integrations.md

 demo.launch()
 ```

-Notice that we use `gr.load()`, the same method we used to load models using the Inference API.
+Notice that we use `gr.load()`, the same method we used to load models using Inference Endpoints.
 However, here we specify that the `src` is `spaces` (Hugging Face Spaces).

 Note: loading a Space in this way may result in slight differences from the original Space.
 In particular, any attributes that apply to the entire Blocks, such as the theme or custom CSS/JS, will not be loaded.
 You can copy these properties from the Space you are loading into your own `Blocks` object.